jhuckaby/Cronicle/docs/Setup.md

 # Installation

 Please note that Cronicle currently only works on POSIX-compliant operating systems, which basically means Unix/Linux and OS X.  You'll also need to have [Node.js LTS](https://nodejs.org/en/download/) pre-installed on your server.
 Please note that we **only support the Active LTS versions of Node.js**.
 Cronicle may not work on the "current" release channel.
 See [Node.js Releases](https://nodejs.org/en/about/releases/) for details.
+Please note that Node.js **must** be installed to a standard location like `/usr/bin` or `/usr/local/bin`.

 Once you have Node.js LTS installed, type this as root: